 - 14 health warnings for most smoked tobacco products comprising graphics, warning statements and explanatory messages;

 - a rotation system which optimises consumer learning and awareness of the health effects of smoking.
 Two sets of seven health warnings are alternated every 12 months;

 - an increase in the size of graphic health warnings to cover at least 75 per cent of the front surface of most tobacco product packaging;

 - maintaining the size of 90 per cent of the back surface for cigarette packaging but requiring an increase to 75 per cent of the back surface of most other tobacco products;

-- 13 new information messages on the health effects of chemicals in tobacco smoke to appear on the side of cigarette packs and cartons and on most loose tobacco packs.
+- 13 information messages on the health effects of chemicals in tobacco smoke to appear on the side of cigarette packs and cartons and on most loose tobacco packs.
 These replace the single information message previously required;

 - a requirement for cigars sold singly to have a health warning.

-For further information on the graphic health warnings and plain packaging can be found at new tobacco graphic health warnings
+Further information on the graphic health warnings and plain packaging can be found at new tobacco graphic health warnings

 This builds on the 2008 evaluation of the effectiveness of Australia’s graphic health warnings

 and a significant body of peer-reviewed research showing that larger health warnings, including graphic health warnings, have greater impact on consumers.